 Website

 To make the software available for end-users a website was developed.
 A first design of this website was finished during this internship.
-It contains a homepage, a page for uploading a picture, a page to show the picture is uploaded correctly, and a result page.
+It consists of a homepage, a page for uploading a picture, a page to show the picture is uploaded correctly, and a results page.
 On the homepage it is possible to choose to upload a picture or remove unused files from the server.
 The last option requires to log in with a valid account.
-A workflow of this website can be found in figure 4.
+A flowchart of this website is shown in figure 4.
 Figure 5 zooms in on the uploading part of the website.
 After selecting the upload option the user is forwarded to the upload page.
 On this page the user can select a picture to upload.
 On iPhones it is also possible to take a picture after tapping the “select file” button.
 The website will check whether the selected file is a picture.
 If it is not, the user stays on the upload page and a warning is issued.
 After uploading the file, the picture will be renamed.
 When these modifications are done the user is directed to the upload success page.
 Here the user can see the uploaded picture.
 The user can choose to see the results or cancel.
 If the user selects the result option, the classify.pl script will run to classify the picture (see appendix 1.4.1).
-The workflow of the classification step of the website can be found in figure 6.
+A flowchart of the classification step of the website can be found in figure 6.
 The output of this program is a list with numbers.
 An example of this output can be found in supplementary 1.2.
 This list is sent to a python script, result.py, that translates this list to a readable result (see appendix 1.6.2).
-Figure 7 holds a workflow of this script.
+Figure 7 shows a flowchart of this script.
 The output of this script is sent back to the result page, where the user can view it.
 Supplementary 3 contains screenshots of this website.